-• Measurements for soil organic carbon

-- Due to time constraint soil samples were collected only from the PSUs in each cluster. - For Soil Organic Content collected the soil samples using the auger/ chisel and put it in a clean bucket. - o Samples from the different depths were placed in separate buckets. - Mixed the soil in the bucket thoroughly and took sub-samples, put in a sampling bag. - The sample was weighed and labelled with sample ID and fresh weight. - For bulk density the soil sample was taken using a cylindrical metal sampler of 5 cm diameter and 5 cm length. - \circ The core was driven to the desired depth (0 10 cm, 10 20 cm and 20 30 cm) using a hammer and the soil sample carefully removed to preserve the known soil volume existed in situ using the soil knife. - Volume and fresh weight of the soil collected in the core from each depth were recorded. - The soil sample was then transferred into a clean sampling bag without spilling it and label the sample bag clearly. - Filled in soil sample information sheet including the details (name of sample collector, address, date, area and location). - o Packed the samples in clean bags and took to the laboratory for analysis.
+- Measurements for soil organic carbon - Due to time constraint soil samples were collected only from the PSUs in each cluster. - For Soil Organic Content collected the soil samples using the auger/ chisel and put it in a clean bucket. - Samples from the different depths were placed in separate buckets. - Mixed the soil in the bucket thoroughly and took sub-samples, put in a sampling bag. - \circ $\;$ The sample was weighed and labelled with sample ID and fresh weight. - For bulk density the soil sample was taken using a cylindrical metal sampler of 5 cm diameter and 5 cm length. - The core was driven to the desired depth (0 10 cm, 10 20 cm and 20 30 cm) using a hammer and the soil sample carefully removed to preserve the known soil volume existed in situ using the soil knife. - Volume and fresh weight of the soil collected in the core from each depth were recorded. - The soil sample was then transferred into a clean sampling bag without spilling it and label the sample bag clearly. - Filled in soil sample information sheet including the details (name of sample collector, address, date, area and location). - \circ $\;$ Packed the samples in clean bags and took to the laboratory for analysis. - Plot photos - Photographs at each PSU and SSU were taken towards the compass direction in North, East, South and West from the plot center. - The corresponding Photo number/ID/ file name with other site characteristics were noted in the field sheets.